Pattern day trading

 Pattern day trading (PDT) rules are defined by FINRA, a US regulator.
 These rules apply to all Robinhood customers, including our UK customers.
 We’ve gone a step further and provided you with tools you can use to make sure you’re investing responsibly.

-Pattern day trading restrictions don’t apply to non-margin accounts, they only apply to margin accounts.
-This means you can trade securities in a non-margin account without worrying about your number of day trades.
-Note, you won’t be able to trade on unsettled funds from security sales while in a non-margin account.
+Pattern day trading restrictions don’t apply to non-margin accounts, they only apply to margin accounts with a portfolio value that’s less than $25,000.
+This means you can trade securities and options in a non-margin account without worrying about your number of day trades.
+Note, you won’t be able to trade on unsettled funds from security or options sales while in a non-margin account.
 Your default account at onboarding is a margin account.

 Your account will be flagged for pattern day trading if you make 4 or more day trades within 5 trading days, and the number of day trades represents more than 6% of your total trades in that same 5 trading day period.
 This rule only applies to margin accounts.